-In this study, I leverage panel data on municipalities’ behavior spanning the period before and after Shelby to adjudicate between these two different predictions about the effect of Shelby on minority-diluting annexations.
+To adjudicate between these competing possibilities about the effects of ending Section 5 enforcement, I leverage panel data on municipalities’ behavior spanning the period before and after Shelby to adjudicate between these two different predictions about the effect of Shelby on minority-diluting annexations, using trends in never-covered places as a comparison.
 Formally, I hypothesize that after invalidation by Shelby, Section 5 municipalities are more likely to conduct annexations compared to pre-invalidation, since annexations are no longer subject to federal oversight before they can take place (H1).

-Municipal boundaries and the governance of race
+Municipal Boundaries and the Governance of Race